-If your mother wants to watch her favorite streaming service hands free (and there's a metal appliance nearby), she might like an iPad 4th Gen case that is wireless Apple Pencil (not included) charging compatible.
+If your mother wants to watch her favorite streaming service hands free (and there’s a metal appliance nearby), she might like an iPad 4th Gen case that is wireless Apple Pencil (not included) charging compatible.
 An adjustable magnetic stand with eight angles, it can mount securely to a metal fridge, has a soft microfiber interior and air-flow vents.
-It has a "robust" bumper for drop protection and fiberglass internal structure.
+It has a “robust” bumper for drop protection and fiberglass internal structure.
 Available in red, black and tan.
-Compatible only with 2020 iPad Air (4th Gen) 10.9 - A2316, A2324, A2325, A2072$60 at Amazon
+Compatible only with 2020 iPad Air (4th Gen) 10.9 – A2316, A2324, A2325, A2072

 If your mother is like most, she enjoys shooting videos with her smart phone.
 Vimble ONE is a simple gimbal with one motorized roll axis.
 It is suitable for first-time stabilizer users and mainly used for simple needs such as travel selfies and live video.
 Anti-shake sensors stabilize her phone for clearer images and videos, and the horizontal locking system allows her phone to stay level while the handle moves from side to side.
 It connects to the camera in her phone via Bluetooth 5.0 and is controlled using the simple buttons on the handle.
 It can fit in her pocket or purse and features a telescopic arm which extends to produce a wider photo frame, ideal for taking selfies and group photos.
-The manufacturer says it has six hours of battery life and comes with a mini tripod included.$39 at Amazon
+The manufacturer says it has six hours of battery life and comes with a mini tripod included.